thaycafe/cv/index.md

 Responsible for all devops processes of applications such as: creation of CI/CD pipelines using Bitbucket, unit tests, management and deployment of application images on AWS and monitoring.
 All applications are from the BIM project by Certi with Petrobras.

-Key Technologies: Linux, AWS, BitBucket, CI/CD, Docker, Kubernetes.
+Key Technologies: Linux, AWS, BitBucket, CI/CD, Docker, Scrum, Kubernetes.